FariaAfrose/Quiz-project/README.md

 Open http://localhost:5173 to view it in the browser.

 #Technologies Used:
-React
+React,

-State Managment
+State Managment,

-Routing
+Routing,

-Styling
+Styling,

-Firebase
+Firebase,

-Data Fetching
+Data Fetching.

 Netlify Link:  https://main--afrosefaria-quiz-project.netlify.app/